rust-lang/rust-forge/src/governance/moderation.md

 Disagreements and conflicts fall on a spectrum of interpersonal interaction.
 Disagreements are more factual and/or technical misalignments, while conflicts are more social or relational roadblocks to collaboration.
 Many interactions might display aspects of both disagreement and conflict.
 The Council can help with aspects of disagreement, while aspects of conflict are the purview of the moderation team.

-This RFC does not specify moderation policy in general, only the portion of it necessary to specify interactions with the Council and the checks and balances between the Council and the moderation team.
-General moderation policy is out of scope for this RFC.
+This document does not specify moderation policy in general, only the portion of it necessary to specify interactions with the Council and the checks and balances between the Council and the moderation team.
+General moderation policy is out of scope for this document.

 Much of the work of the Rust Project involves collaboration with other people, all of whom care deeply about their work.
 It's normal for people to disagree, and to feel strongly about that disagreement.
 Disagreement can also be a powerful tool for surfacing and addressing issues, and ideally, people who disagree can collaboratively and (mostly) amicably explore those disagreements without escalating into interpersonal conflicts.